ifhexa4113/tp-sere/README.md

 ## Installing
 It is strongly advised to work on this project in a Linux VM.
 We are not responsible for any harm the installation script could cause on your computer.

-Run `sudo commandes.sh` in the root of this directory on a standard Linux installation.
+- Run `git clone https://github.com/ifhexa4113/tp-sere.git` to download the project on your computer
+- Run `cd tp-sere` to enter the right folder
+- Run `chmod +x commands.sh` to add the execute right to the script
+- Run `sudo ./commands.sh` to install all the files

 The script assume you are on a Debian like distribution and you have access to `apt-get` and are connected to the internet.

 If the install process is sucessfull, you should be able to reach [localhost/index.php](http://localhost/index.php).
 ## Working with the project files